-The primary function of the foundation is to receive different types of load which occurs on the structure and eventually distribute to the ground without any displacement.
+The primary function of the foundation is to receive different types of load that occur on the structure and eventually distribute to the ground without any displacement.

 What is a Floating Foundation?